Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Section I, Plot 143, Section 2

-at 2426 Wilshire Street at Telephone Road.
-The incident was after dark, the firefighters were distracted by a large glow in the sky from the house fire.
-As they approached the railroad crossing at Telephone Road near Lombardy Street, they did not see a Gulf Coast Line Railway locomotive pulling 53 cars entering the crossing at the same time.
-Engine 18 was broadsided.
-Harry was transported to St. Joseph Infirmary where he died the next day, his 34
+Harry Oxford had been in the department almost eight months when he died along with Captain Little and Edgar Grant when Engine 18 was dispatched to a house fire located at 2426 Wilshire Street and Telephone Road.
+The incident was just before midnight and the firefighters were distracted by a large glow in the sky from the house fire.
+As they approached the unmarked railroad crossing at Telephone Road and Lombardy Street, they did not see a south bound, No. 63 Gulf Coast Line Railway Train pulling fifty-four cars entering the crossing at the same time.
+Engine 18 was broadsided; Harry was transported to Memorial Babtist Hospital where he died the next day at 9:10 a.m., his thirty-fourth birthday.
+Two members of the crew were injured in the accident.

 Gerardo Isaias "Jerry" Pacheco